jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Direct Dependencies with Other Components**: None

 **Internal Logic**:
-1. Check if current_step is "planner"
+1. Check if current_step is "planner" using dictionary access
 2. If planner, return "planner"
-3. Check if current_step is "researcher"
+3. Check if current_step is "researcher" using elif
 4. If researcher, return "researcher"
-5. Check if current_step is "expert"
+5. Check if current_step is "expert" using elif
 6. If expert, return "expert"
-7. Check if current_step is "critic_planner"
+7. Check if current_step is "critic_planner" using elif
 8. If critic_planner, return "critic"
-9. Check if current_step is "critic_researcher"
+9. Check if current_step is "critic_researcher" using elif
 10. If critic_researcher, return "critic"
-11. Check if current_step is "critic_expert"
+11. Check if current_step is "critic_expert" using elif
 12. If critic_expert, return "critic"
-13. Check if current_step is "finalizer"
+13. Check if current_step is "finalizer" using elif
 14. If finalizer, return "finalizer"
-15. If current_step is invalid, raise ValueError with error message
+15. If current_step is invalid, raise ValueError with error message using dictionary access

 **Pseudocode**:
 ```